struts-community-plugins/struts2-jquery/README.md

   * vader
   * Your custom theme create with [jQuery ThemeRoller](http://jqueryui.com/themeroller/)

-More about themes see the [HeadTag Head Tag]
+More about themes see the [Head Tag](https://code.google.com/p/struts2-jquery/wiki/HeadTag)

 Use of Build in themes:
 ```jsp